 Drying is done in order to make the final processed tea moisture-free.
 Hence, drying enhances the flavour and increases shelf life.
 The various processes of drying are panning, sunning, air drying and baking for a controlled period of time.
 Baking is one of the most common processes here.
 Ideally, the drying process brings down the moisture content of tea to less than 1%.
 The duration for which drying is done is important because if drying is done too quickly, it may lead to harsh and abrasive tea.

 Also known as curing, this step of tea processing is not always required.
 In only certain cases, tea might require an additional stage of fermentation and baking to reach their drinking potential.
 Chinese Pu-erh is an example of a tea that is aged and fermented like wine.
 It is often bitter and harsh in taste but becomes sweet and mellow through fermentation by age or dampness.

 Similarly, Oolong tea is also sometimes aged by firing over charcoal.
 Flavoured teas also required this step.

 Tea is classified into their types based on the difference in their processing steps.
 The table below gives an overview of how various forms of tea is processed.

-As shown in the above image, green tea is processed through the steps of withering, fixing and drying.
+As shown in the above image, Green tea is processed through the steps of withering, fixing and drying.
 It does not involve the step of oxidation and rolling.
-Hence green tea has a higher quantity of catechins and less quantity of caffeine as oxidation causes the loss of catechins and the gain of xanthines (caffeine compounds).
+Hence Green tea has a higher quantity of catechins and less quantity of caffeine as oxidation causes the loss of catechins and the gain of xanthines (caffeine compounds).

 White tea is even less oxidized and has many health benefits due to a lack of oxidation.

 However, this is not to say that the lesser oxidized forms of tea are better.
 All forms of tea have different types of health benefits.
-Black tea, which is highly oxidized contains higher quantity of caffeine which is a stimulant.
+Black tea, which is highly oxidized contains a higher quantity of caffeine which is a stimulant.

 30% OFF your first teakruthi order with code MYTEA